ryancfields/w6-frontend/README.md

 * **Question:** What happens?
 What _should_ happen?

 * **Answer:**
+This is the users route, and we should redirect to this route.
 ---

 - [ ] Try _replacing_ the `/users` Route in `App.js` with the following: